xcube-dev/xcube/docs/source/dataaccess.md

 There are no common parameters for opening datasets with the `xcube-zenodo` store.
-As the datasets uploaded on Zenodo are varying across a wide spectrum of datatypes no specific opening parameters can be named here. `xcube-zenodo` delegates to the general xcube Data Opener which offers a variety of open parameters depending on the datatype of the dataset.
+As the datasets uploaded on Zenodo are varying across a wide spectrum of datatypes no specific opening parameters can be named here. `xcube-zenodo` delegates to the general xcube DataOpener which offers a variety of open parameters depending on the datatype of the dataset.

 Use the following function to access the parameters fitting for the dataset of interest: